Esri/calcite-ui-icons/README.md

 # calcite-ui-icons
-A collection of UI SVG icons created by Esri for applications.
+A collection of UI SVG icons created by Esri for mapping applications.

 ## Installation